-- Equipment should be stored in a box, closet, or cabinet and locked when not in use. - Equipment, including targets, are checked each time and in good condition. - Range rules and throwing command controls are clearly posted and taught to all participants in advance of stepping on to the range. - Clear safety signals and range commands to control the activity are posted and taught to all participants in advance of stepping on to the range. - Backstops or a specific safety zone is set behind the targets. - Clearly delineated rear and side safety buffers are known to the entire facility population. - The shooting line is clearly defined.
+- Equipment should be stored in a box, closet, or cabinet and locked when not in use. - Equipment, including targets, is checked each time and is in good condition. - Range rules and throwing command controls are clearly posted and taught to all participants in advance of stepping onto the range. - Clear safety signals and range commands to control the activity are posted and taught to all participants in advance of stepping onto the range. - Backstops or a specific safety zone are set behind the targets. - Clearly delineated rear and side safety buffers are known to the entire facility population. - The shooting line is clearly defined.